Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 • Nutritional Deficiencies: see above

-• Bacteria and/or Infection
+• Bacteria and Infection

 • Chronic Stress